College of Arts and Humanities

 In addition to opportunities during the regular semester to receive course credit for research assistantships, students can also apply for funding to work as a research assistant during the summer through the Linguistics Department Baggett Scholarship program.
 (More information about the Baggett summer program can be found on the website at: http://www.ling.umd.edu/baggett/).

-For research opportunities in specific labs/facilities see the section on Academic Programs and Departmental Facilities (above).
+For research opportunities in specific labs/facilities see the section on Academic Programs and Departmental Facilities (below).

 Students seeking an in-depth research experience doing fieldwork have an opportunity to participate in the Summer Field School (languagescience.umd.edu/summer-field-school) at UMD's Guatemala Field Station.